-- 1. While [PC-3] transmits a tagged packet with VLAN Tag=2 enters Port-3, [PC-1] and [PC-2] will receive the packet through Port-1 and Port-2. - 2.
-While the packet leaves Port-1 and Port-2, it will be stripped away its tag becoming an untagged packet.
+- When PC-3 transmits a tagged packet with VLAN Tag=2 entering Port-3, PC-1 and PC-2 will receive the packet through Port-1 and Port-2. - 2.
+When the packet leaves Port-1 and Port-2, it will be stripped away by its tag becoming an untagged packet.